bobbydevarapu/automated_receipt_processing/README.md

 Notes & tips
 - The workflow installs `aws-sam-cli` via pip on the runner.
 If you prefer a different installation method, update the workflow.
 - For stronger security, consider using GitHub OIDC and an IAM role instead of long-lived secrets.

-If you'd like, I can also add a GitHub Actions job that runs automated tests or static checks before deploying.